NairSiddharth/Bullpen/_posts/2025-12-28-rockets-trade-targets-raise-ceiling.md

 **Coby White:**  Since Josh Giddey's arrival as the Bulls' primary playmaker, White is a dead man walking in Chicago.
 That hasn't stopped him from putting up career numbers.
 Currently, he's averaging [21.4 ppg in 29.6 mpg on 59.2% TS%](https://www.nba.com/stats/player/1629632), shooting a [career 36.7% from three](https://www.espn.com/nba/player/_/id/4395651/coby-white) while dishing 4.9 assists over the past three seasons.
 At [6'4", 195 lbs with a 6'5" wingspan](https://x.com/DraftExpress/status/1128722751106240513?lang=en), he has the size to defend multiple positions.
 His 113.14 career defensive rating backs that up.
 He's not a defensive stopper, but he's not a liability either.
 That matters when you're trying to fit into Houston's scheme.

 White makes sense for Houston in ways the other names on this list don't.
 He doesn't need the ball in his hands to be effective.
-Plug him in at point guard next to Amen Thompson, and suddenly everyone's doing what they do best.
-Sengun operates as the primary hub.
+Plug him in at point guard next to Amen Thompson, and suddenly everyone's doing what they do best. Şengün operates as the primary hub.
 White spaces the floor and makes the right read.
 Amen cuts, slashes, and defends without forcing playmaking duties he's not ready for.
 Durant scores, Jabari shoots.
 Clear roles, no overlap.

 <div class="wide">
 <figure>